-Listing 1 gives an untested example of pseudocode for proportional temperature control of Intel mobile CPUs via a power-management microcontroller.
+Listing 1 gives an untested example of pseudocode for proportional temperature control of Intel mobile CPUs through a power-management microcontroller.
 This program consists of two main parts: an initialization routine and an interrupt handler.
-The initialization routine checks for SMBus communications problems and sets up the MAX1617A configuration and conversion rate.
+The initialization routine checks for SMBus communications problems and sets up the MAX1619 configuration and conversion rate.
 The interrupt handler responds to ALERT signals by reading the current temperature and setting a CPU clock duty factor proportional to that temperature.
-The relationship between clock duty and temperature is fixed in a lookup table contained in the microcontroller code.
-Note: Thermal management decisions should be made based on the latest temperature obtained from the MAX1617A rather than the value of the Status Byte.
-The MAX1617A responds very quickly to changes in its environment due to its sensitivity and its small thermal mass.
-High and low alarm conditions can exist in the Status Byte due to the MAX1617A correctly reporting environmental changes around it.
+The relationship between clock duty and temperature is fixed in a look-up table contained in the microcontroller code.

+Note: Thermal management decisions should be made based on the latest external temperature obtained from the MAX1619 rather than the value of the Status Byte.
+The MAX1619 responds very quickly to changes in its environment due to its sensitivity.
+High and low alarm conditions can exist at the same time in the Status Byte due to the MAX1619 correctly reporting environmental changes around it.